bitPogo/kmock/docs/src/howto/assertion.md

 # Assertion and Verification
-As other libraries KMock offers a way to assertion or verify invocations of Proxies (not Mock!).
+As other libraries KMock offers a way to assert or verify invocations of Proxies (not Mock!).
-Please make sure you have read on the [Terminology](terminology.md) before you start.

 ## Expectations Method

-Assertion and Verification share the same API if you reference a Proxy via an Expectation Method.
+Assertion and Verification share the same API - Expectation Methods.
-While those methods will behave similarly in each Context, they have different nuances.
+While those methods will behave similarly in both contexts, they have different nuances.

 ```kotlin
 @Test